manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/data-acquisition.md

 ## Architectural Choice

-- Event-Driven Architecture for real-time data ingestion, processing, and storage aligned with Fish Watch data acquisition requirements.
+- Event-Driven Architecture for real-time data ingestion, processing, and storage aligned with Fishy Watch data acquisition requirements.

 ## Deployment View
 Below is the deployment view based on the architecture choice and this ADR [Deploy Data Acquisition System in cloud.md](../ADRs/014-deployment-strategy.md)